-- 0May 2, '12 by CerriwinQuote from drem7116I went to Saint Louis University.
+- 0May 2, '12 by Luckyyou, BSN, RNQuote from drem7116I went to Saint Louis University.
 We had about 120 in our class (there is the 4 year and the accelerated BSN, which had less students) and I'd say more than half attended but I don't know the numbers.
 It was held in the college church which also influenced my decision not to attend as I am not religious.If you dont mind me asking where did you go to school? and did you find that majority of your class decided to decline the pinning ceremony?

 - 2May 2, '12 by juan de la cruz, MSN, RN, NP GuideMy BSN batch had a pinning ceremony back in 1991 where the graduates wore white uniforms with the women wearing nursing caps.
 When I graduated from my master's years later in 2003 at a different university, there was no pinning ceremony.
 However, there was a College of Nursing Convocation Ceremony where BSN, MSN, and PhD graduates attended and wore academic regalia (graduation cap and gown).
 Pinning was an option in this event, some of the graduates purchased the expensive school pin and had a faculty member pin them.
 The entire university graduation or commencement was a separate event.

 - 8May 2, '12 by MerlynIn Nursing you get little recognition as it is.
 Pinning Ceremony is something created to set you apart from accountants.
 At the Ceremony you swear before everyone that you devote yourself to those placed within your charge

 It means you are special.
 You can bet your Dupa that the Deans wouldn't give up their BS Ceremonies.
 But the school got your money.
 They are happy.
 The only possible way to get the school back is to not join their Alumni organisation.
 Don't give them any more money and write them and tell them why.

-- 0May 2, '12 by That GuyIf i was with my original class I think it would have meant more to me as that group was a lot closer to me.
+- 0May 2, '12 by That Guy, BSN, RN, EMT-BIf i was with my original class I think it would have meant more to me as that group was a lot closer to me.
 Since I failed and got held backa semester, I came into a class I didnt really fit in well with.
 The inside stories they joked around about at the ceremony were foreign to me and I didnt know half the people well.
 I went mainly cause my grandma wanted to see me go through it.

 - 0May 2, '12 by nursel56 GuideMy pinning ceremony meant a lot to me.
 I think probably now more than it did, because "capping" has certainly gone the way of the dinosaurs along with white dress.
 Now that there are growing numbers of men becoming nurses, I can see that; but pinning isn't really gender-specific.